 FICA frequently asked questions web page provides information about compliance agreements for importing food.

 Food products imported under a FICA are not subject to potential delay and costs associated with inspection and testing under the IFIS.
 Instead, food products imported under a FICA are handled by the importer’s food management system which is audited by the department.
-The audit frequency is determined by the type of food imported under the FICA and previous audit performance.
-More information about FICA auditing is available in the
+Compliant importers are audited on an annual basis with the audit frequency dependant upon previous audit performance.
+More information about FICA auditing is available in the FICA audit regime.

 All goods imported into Australia, including food imported under a FICA, are subject to Australian biosecurity requirements in accordance with the